dinkelk/PyDyGraphs/README.md

     fig.show()

 ## Installation:
-Simply clone this repository and include the *pydygraphs.py* module in your project.
+Simply clone this repository and include the *pydygraphs.py* module in your [Ipython Notebooks](http://ipython.org/notebook.html).